nauam/Courses/docs/administration/projects/node-execution/bastionssh.md

 If the node is configured with the `ssh-key-storage-path` attribute, the ssh connection will use that to connect to the remote node.

-- ssh-key-storage-path: Set to location in QW Control Keystore
+- ssh-key-storage-path: Set to location in Rundeck Keystore

 ## Configuration